Lodging at a National Historic Landmark Chalet

 Lighten your back pack and leave your sleeping bag behind.

 The linen package includes: A set of sheets, pillow, pillow case, and blankets.
+E-mail us or call the office to place your order.

 What to Expect